 Netflix has changed our TV and movie viewing habits completely.
-It has 83.3 million subscribers worldwide and that has allowed it to not only challenge and beat video rental services, it now has the userbase and muscle to take on traditional broadcasters too.
+It has more than 100 million subscribers worldwide and that has allowed it to not only challenge and beat video rental services, it now has the userbase and muscle to take on traditional broadcasters too.

 It makes its own TV shows and movies that are exclusive to the platform.
-And with recent successes like Narcos and Stranger Things, plus the multiple Emmy award winning House of Cards, it has already proved that its output can rival any other studio's in the business.
+And with recent successes like Narcos and Stranger Things, plus the UK and European rights to Star Trek: Discovery, it has already proved that its output can rival any other studio's in the business.

 But you might not have jumped onto the Netflix bandwagon yet, or aren't sure how to watch the streaming service.
 Here we give you a lowdown of how to get it onto your television or many other devices.

 - Netflix review: The leading light in home entertainment

 - Which is the best movie streaming service in the UK?
 Netflix vs Amazon Prime vs Now TV and more

 What is Netflix and how much does it cost?

 Netflix is an online streaming service with thousands of TV shows and movies available to watch instantly.
 They are streamed over an internet connection to a wide variety of devices, including TVs, tablets, phones, games consoles and set-top-boxes.
 You can also watch Netflix films or programming on a computer.

 It is a subscription service with one monthly fee.
 Depending on which subscription plan you opt for, you can watch Netflix on multiple devices at the same time.
 You can also opt to watch video in different quality settings, depending on your subscription: standard, high and 4K Ultra HD.

 - £5.99/$7.99 a month enables you to watch standard definition (SD) video on just one device at a time.